imgbot/Imgbot/Docs/configuration.md

 ```

 If there are any configuration settings you would like to see supported,
-please feel free to open an issue here in the repo or shoot an email over
+please feel free to [open an issue](https://github.com/dabutvin/ImgBot/issues/new) in the repo or shoot an email over
 to ImgBotHelp@gmail.com